Think You’re An Honest Person? Think Again!

 Only Person A says very little on the matter, because their honesty comes with the caveat that they’ll tell the truth, but always with an eye on the other person’s feelings.
 And with Person C sitting there, they don’t want to make them uncomfortable.

-In Person A’s eyes, they are being honest.
-In Person B’s eyes, Person A has shown their claim to value honesty is a ruse and they now can’t be trusted.
+In Person B’s eyes, Person A is acting in a way that’s out of line with their value of honesty – and now can’t be trusted.

 Actually, Person A wasn’t being dishonest, they just hadn’t been clear about what honesty meant in that initial discussion.
 But if the extra clarity had been provided from the outset – maybe they’d added to their initial comment, “Of course, I’d always take into account someone’s feelings” – their subsequent actions would have made total sense to Person B and therefore the trust that had been put in Person A’s brand would remain intact.